NOVOLOG Dailymed

 *Values are Mean ± SD

-14.3 Clinical Studies in Adults with Type 2 Diabetes and Subcutaneous Daily Injections
+14.3 Clinical Studies in Adults with Type 2 Diabetes with Subcutaneous Injections

 Type 2 Diabetes - Adults (see Table 5)